actiononme/web_content/README.md

 save file on the current directory will be save.txt
 and only 200 statu code will in the save.txt file
+if -only option no in use,will save all status code of the web content

 $ ./web_content.py --help
 Usage: web_content.py [OPTIONS] URL